zabbix/zabbix/templates/module/zabbix_agent/README.md

 Please report any issues with the template at https://support.zabbix.com

-# Zabbix agent active
+# Template Module Zabbix agent active

 ## Overview

-For Zabbix version: 5.2 and higher
+For Zabbix version: 5.0

 ## Setup